gizmo126/django-app-starter/README.md

 # django-app-starter
-development environment setup using: http://realdjango.herokuapp.com/
+- development environment setup using: http://realdjango.herokuapp.com/
+- originally created Django stack for group project but scratched for LAMP stack: see hihungry

 ## Versions
 - django 1.8.18